cactusa/books-list/README.md

 # List of 20 Books
-===
+---

-Alisting of 20 books including title, description and image.
+A listing of 20 books including title, description and image.

 ## Project overview
 - A simple app written in JavaScript.